 Alappuzha is famous for houseboat cruises along its stunning backwaters and canals.
-The canals are connected to Vembanad Kayal which is one of the largest lakes in India.
+The canals connect to Vembanad Kayal which is one of the largest lakes in India.
 It is fed by ten rivers which flow into it.
-It is separated from Arabian Sea by a narrow barrier island.
+A narrow barrier island eparates the lake from Arabian Sea.

 11. Road to Kalppetta

 The road to Kalpetta passes through beautifully manicured tea plantations.
 As usual, the plantations were on hill slopes and seemed to stretch endlessly.
-Silver oak trees could be seen among the tea shrubs.
+We could see silver oak trees among the tea shrubs.

 12. Kerala in the Rains